damanhuri/tpg-test/README.md

 TPG test exercises

 Test #1
-- read list of ip addresses from file ip_addresses.txt located at the root of project path
+- read list of ip addresses from file ip_addresses.txt (add resources folder as source build path)
 - validate each of the ip addresses line by line and display the list of valid ip addresses and subsequently display the invalid ip addresses

 Test #2